CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.253: 06/14/2011

-Bug fixes:
+Bug fixes

   - Desktop: UseSD backup on desktop feature causes error messages if no CyberTrackerData directory found.

 ### 3.252: 06/05/2011

-Bug fixes:
+Bug fixes

   - Desktop: Complete UseSD backup on desktop feature.

 ### 3.251: 06/02/2011

-Bug fixes:
+Bug fixes

   - Desktop: CS01 failed to upload applications.

 ### 3.250: 06/01/2011

-Bug fixes:
+Bug fixes

   - Client: Crash when using Field Map Inspector.

 ### 3.249: 05/28/2011

-Bug fixes:
+Bug fixes

   - Client: Crash when adding point data from map to sighting.

 ### 3.248: 05/25/2011

-Bug fixes:
+Bug fixes

   - Desktop: Non VE field maps do not have correct view.
   - Desktop: SQL export does not export images correctly.